-9 Best tours of Stockholm
+More about: 9 Best tours of Stockholm

 Stockholm is a city that receives a large number of visitors and offers a wide range of cultural and tourist attractions.
-From interesting museums to picturesque historic districts, the Swedish capital offers many attractions for visitors to discover on guided tours.
+From interesting museums to picturesque historic neighbourhoods, the Swedish capital offers many attractions for visitors to discover on guided tours.

 Some of the best things to do in Stockholm include taking a guided tour of the Old Town, participating in a ghost tour to recall the darkest legends of the Swedish capital, exploring the nooks and crannies of this destination to discover the local gastronomy, taking a speedboat tour of the archipelagos and exploring the city's Viking past.